3cqs-coder/SymBot/docs/README.md

 3. By default, Ollama runs on port 11434.
 	- If you need to access Ollama remotely, you must configure it to listen on `0.0.0.0` instead of `localhost`.
 4. If Ollama did not start automatically, start it using: `ollama serve`.
+5. Now just put the host URL and model in SymBot's configuration.
+For example: `http://127.0.0.1:11434` and `llama3.2` to use Ollama for AI trading analysis.

 ## API Information